 MA, Economics, George Mason University, 2015

-Meg Tuszynski is a researcher in the O’Neil Center for Global Markets and Freedom.
-Before joining the O’Neil Center, Meg was the program manager for the Spending and Budget Initiative at the Mercatus Center.
-She earned her PhD and MA in economics and a dual BA in philosophy and economics from George Mason University.
-Her research interests include Austrian economics, public choice, new institutional economics, and economic freedom.
+Meg is the Assistant Director of the O’Neil Center for Global Markets and Freedom, and is also a Research Associate with the Center.
+Her research focuses primarily on the determinants and correlates of economic freedom.
+A second, but related, strand of research focuses on potential for private, philanthropic organizations to provide viable alternatives to public poverty relief programs.
+Before joining the O’Neil Center, Meg was the Program Manager for the Spending and Budget Initiative at the Mercatus Center.
+She earned her PhD and MA in economics, and a dual BA in philosophy and economics, from George Mason University.
+Her research interests include Austrian Economics, Public Choice, New Institutional Economics, and Political Economy.

 New Institutional Economics

 “Sub-National Economic Freedom: A Review and Analysis of the Literature” (with Dean Stansel) Forthcoming in the Journal of Regional Analysis and Policy